valeryozenne/Tuto_GT/Part1/README.md

 cd GT_Lecture3
 ```

-Create the file my_first_python_gadget.py then copy the previous class.
+Create the file my_first_python_gadget.py then copy the previous function.

 ```
 We can add the following text before connection.send() that we are going through it.